r-cheologist/datapackager/README.md

 and/or [`bookdown`](https://cran.r-project.org/web/packages/bookdown)
 (e.g. in `inst/mansucript/manuscript.Rmd`).

-Two major challenges when using `R`'s packaging infrastructure in this manner are
+When using `R`'s packaging infrastructure in this manner, two major challenges are

 1. The complexity of establishing the project-specific infrastructure and